HernandezA1007/INF656-Assignment2/README.md

 # Assignment 2 - Task Manager

-This is a simple application that allows the user to manage tasks.
+This is a simple application that allows the user to manage tasks via command line interface

 ## Features
 - Read tasks from a file